Last updated: March 1, 2016

 In addition to helping people with their immigration status, our clinics also helps those with bankruptcy, defense and elder law issues.
 Generally, use a comma before and only when a complete sentence follows and.
 In lists, do not use a comma before and unless needed for clarity.

-The Associated Press Stylebook for Web and Print at the University of the Pacifc, Mcgeorge School of Law
+The Associated Press Stylebook for Web and Print at McGeorge School of Law

 Do not put a hyphen after this prefix when it is used to form a noun: aftereffect, afterthought.
 Do put a hyphen after this prefix when it is used to form a compound adjective: after-dinner drink, after-theater snack.